1-ARIjitS/GRAPHS/README.md

 - Breadth First Search (BFS) of a graph
 - Depth First Search (DFS) of a graph
 - Cycle Detection in Undirected Graph using Breadth First Search (BFS)
+- Cycle Detection in Undirected Graph using Depth First Search (DFS)